 Find the sweet spot between:

-Retention: Your strongest foundation is with customers already familiar and/or loyal to you and channels you own.
-Gobble up this potential first but save room for dinner.
+Retention: Your strongest foundation is with customers already familiar and/or loyal to you and the channels you own.
+Gobble up this potential first, but save room for dinner.

 To optimize retention you might want to take actions on: